Schneewolf-Labs/UtaPy/README.md

 ## Setup

 Create a virtual environment and install the requirements.
+You also need PyTorch.
+See [here](https://pytorch.org/get-started/locally/) for installation instructions.

 ```bash
 python -m venv venv